microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0/New-MgIdentityGovernanceAppConsentRequest.md

         - `[Status <String>]`: The stage status.
 Possible values: InProgress, Initializing, Completed, Expired.
 Read-only.
     - `[Reason <String>]`: The user's justification for requiring access to the app.
 Supports $filter (eq only) and $orderby.

 PENDINGSCOPES <IMicrosoftGraphAppConsentRequestScope[]>: A list of pending scopes waiting for approval.
-This is empty if the consentType is Static.
 Required.
   - `[DisplayName <String>]`: The name of the scope.

-USERCONSENTREQUESTS <IMicrosoftGraphUserConsentRequest1[]>: A list of pending user consent requests.
+USERCONSENTREQUESTS <IMicrosoftGraphUserConsentRequest[]>: A list of pending user consent requests.
+Supports $filter (eq).
   - `[ApprovalId <String>]`: The identifier of the approval of the request.
   - `[CompletedDateTime <DateTime?>]`: The request completion date time.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet